 Is the Collegiate Academy recruiting students from the entire LISD school system or just from the Colony feeder schools?

-For the 2018-2019 school year, any 8th grader is eligible to complete the application process.
+For the new school year, any 8th grader is eligible to complete the application process.

 What additional benefits will Collegiate Academy graduates have as compared to non-Collegiate Academy graduates in ranking for scholarships?

 Since there is not standard criteria for scholarships, there is not a way to articulate the benefits for a scholarship for students in CA. CA graduates will have experience with college level courses and will have all of the benefits that dual credit students have.

 Do I have to get an Associate’s Degree to be in Collegiate Academy?

 No, there is a minimum commitment to 36 hours with the possibility of an Associate’s degree.
 This will depend on students’ programs like Fine Arts, Athletics, CTE, etc.

 Are students able to participate in career center classes, Fine Arts, Athletics and other activities?